tayyabarfaq/Tetris-8088-Assembly/README.md

 ## 🚀 How to Run (DOSBox Instructions)

 > 💾 Make sure your `.asm` file is located in a folder like `C:\assmsoft`
+> this might take couple of minutes to load after step 3 and 4

 ### Step-by-Step: